Musa ibn ʿUqba: Maghazi Musa Ibn Uqba

 He composed one of the earliest Sīrah books, Kitāb al-maghāzī or better known as Maghazi Musa Ibn Uqba.
-It was praised by early Muslims including Al-Shafi'i, Malik ibn Anas, Yahya ibn Ma'in, Ahmad ibn Hanbal, as well as later Muslims such as Al-Bayhaqi, Al-Dhahabi and Ibn Hajar al-Asqalani who heavily relied upon and quoted his work.
+It was praised by early Muslims, including Malik ibn Anas, Al-Shafi'i, Yahya ibn Ma'in, Ahmad ibn Hanbal, as well as later Muslims such as Al-Bayhaqi, Al-Dhahabi and Ibn Hajar al-Asqalani, who heavily relied upon and quoted his work.

-An ijāzah (license of transmission) for the Maghāzī granted by al-Qalqashandī to his students, indicating that the work remained in circulation until atleast the 15th century.
+An ijāzah (license of transmission) for the Maghāzī granted by al-Qalqashandī to his students, indicating that the work remained in circulation until at least the 15th century.

 One of the stated reasons for Musa writing his Maghāzī was his intention to prevent the portrayal of those lacking virtue as people of merit.
-It is reported that when Musa heard that in the Maghāzī of Shurahbīl bin Sa'd, individuals who had not participated in Battles of Badr and Uhud were portrayed as if they had, he became upset with Shurahbīl's handling of the reports and began to record his own narrations related to the Maghāzī.
+It is reported that when Musa heard that in the Maghāzī of Shurahbīl bin Sa'd, individuals who had not participated in the Battles of Badr and Uhud were portrayed as if they had, he became upset with Shurahbīl's handling of the reports and began to record his own narrations related to the Maghāzī.

 The Maghāzī of Mūsā ibn ʿUqba was transmitted through two principal narrators: his nephew Ismā'īl ibn Ibrāhīm ibn 'Uqba and his student Muḥammad ibn Fulayḥ ibn Sulaymān al-Aslamī.
-Both transmissions became widespread and by the 12th century, both transmissions had reached Al-Andalus, one of the farthest regions of the Islamic world.
+Both transmissions became widespread, and by the 12th century, both transmissions had reached Al-Andalus, one of the farthest regions of the Islamic world.
 According to 'Alā'ī bin Kaykaldī, the two transmissions only differed in the orthography of a few words.